๐Ÿ’ฐIntro to Mathematical Economics

 Producer Behavior and Costs

-Firms face a parallel optimization problem: maximize output given inputs, or minimize costs given output targets.
-The mathematical duality between these approaches is a key insight tested in intermediate and advanced coursework.
+Firms face a parallel optimization problem: maximize output given inputs, or minimize costs given an output target.
+The mathematical duality between these two approaches is a key insight you'll encounter repeatedly.

 Production Functions

-• Functional form Q=f(K,L)Q = f(K, L) maps inputs (capital, labor) to output; common forms include Cobb-Douglas Q=AKฮฑLฮฒQ = AK^\alpha L^\beta and CES
+• Functional form Q=f(K,L)Q = f(K, L) maps inputs (capital KK, labor LL) to output.
+Common forms include Cobb-Douglas Q=AKฮฑLฮฒQ = AK^\alpha L^\beta and CES (constant elasticity of substitution).

 Cost Functions

-• Total cost TC(Q)=FC+VC(Q)TC(Q) = FC + VC(Q) decomposes into fixed costs (independent of output) and variable costs (change with production level)
+• Total cost TC(Q)=FC+VC(Q)TC(Q) = FC + VC(Q) splits into fixed costs (independent of output, like rent) and variable costs (which change with production, like materials).

 Profit Maximization